rapid7/insightconnect-plugins/tcpdump/help.md

 # Version History

+* 1.0.3 - Updated spec and help.md format for the Hub
 * 1.0.2 - New spec and help.md format for the Hub
 * 1.0.1 - Update to use the `komand/python-3-slim-plugin:2` Docker image to reduce plugin size
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode